rockdaboot/wget2/README.md

 The following packages are needed to build Mget:

-* autotools (autoconf, autogen, automake, autopoint, libtool)
+* autotools (autoconf, autogen, automake, libtool)
 * gtk-doc-tools (when creating the HTML documentation)
 * xsltproc (when creating man pages)
 * gettext >= 0.18.1